Before you move to your new rented home, work out a budget to make sure you have enough money to pay all your costs.

 You may be able to get help to pay your deposit.

-If you claim universal credit, you may be able to apply for a budgeting loan to help pay rent in advance.
+If you claim universal credit, you may be able to apply for a budgeting advance to help pay rent in advance.

 You'll need to budget money to buy furniture and other essentials if you rent an unfurnished place.